 See Dolphins: I am sure you wouldn’t have thought Goa as a place where you go exploring dolphins.
 But it is.
 There are many boat services that take you on dolphin spotting trips for as low as 350 Rupees for one hour ride.
 Most of these trips can be found in North Goa, around Calangute.

-Hot Air Ballooning In Goa: Though hot air ballooning is definitely not a highlight or the most sought-after experiences in Goa, a couple of hour’s ride, as you fly across traditional Portuguese style houses and thousands upon thousands of palm, is sure worth a try.
+Hot Air Ballooning In Goa: Though hot air ballooning is definitely not a highlight or the most sought-after experiences in Goa, a couple of hour’s ride, as you fly across traditional Portuguese style houses and thousands upon thousands of palm, is surely worth a try.
 The only thing, however, that might put you off from giving it a try is the cost, which is almost 10 thousand Rupees per person, for a flight lasting 2 hours.

 Rent Your Own Beach Hut (in South Goa): Where North Goa is all about partying on the beach and then heading back to your accommodation for sleep, South Goa is more about renting a beach hut and waking to the sound of the ocean.
 Though it can cost you over 1500 Rupees per night, it is definitely worth an experience.
-Some of my recommended South Goa beaches to experience a beach hut stay is Agonda, Palolem and Cola.
+Some of my recommended South Goa beaches to experience a beach hut stay is Agonda, Palolem, and Cola.
 [Read more about My Beach Hut Stay At Agonda]

 Rent A Bike And explore nearby beaches: There are more than 50 beaches in Goa and hopping from one beach to the other is a great way to experience, and moreover explore Goa.
 Just rent a scooter and drive off in any direction.